itayshap/Cloud-Computing-AWS/README.md

 Aviv Ples
  ## Running the application:
 1. Run init.sh
-2. Run setup.sh - At the end of the script run the url for the 2 endpoints are printed
+2. Run setup.sh - At the end of the script, the url for the 2 endpoints will be printed

 ## Failure Guide: